How to apply for a Tier 4 student visa outside the UK

-You must collect a biometric residence permit (BRP) within 10 days of arriving in the UK from the University.
+You must collect your biometric residence permit (BRP) within 10 days of arriving in the UK from the University of Sussex campus.

-To do this, you enter an Alternative Collection Location code on your visa application form and the forms of any dependants.
+To collect it, enter an Alternative Collection Location code on your visa application form, and any dependants' forms.
 This code is provided when your CAS was issued.

 You can also collect your BRP from a post office.
 We send you information on where to collect your BRP before you arrive.